 Weather-seals are fitted to all of the main joints and switches, as well as on the metal mounting plate.
 As well as auto/manual focus and OSS on/off switches, the lens features focus-hold button on the side of the barrel.
 This can be customised via in-camera menus to carry out alternative functions.(opens in new tab)

 Sharpness and contrast are very good throughout the entire zoom range, even when shooting at the widest available apertures.
 This is a particularly important facet of performance, considering the fairly narrow aperture rating, especially at longer zoom settings.
-Optical SteadyShot is helpful for handheld shooting but, with the vast majority of current A6xxx series bodies that lack the boost of in-body stabilization, we found the effectiveness to be pretty mediocre, equating to about three f/stops.
+Optical SteadyShot is helpful for handheld shooting but, with the rest of the current A6000-series bodies that lack the boost of in-body stabilization, we found the effectiveness to be pretty mediocre, equating to about three f/stops.

 We run a range of lab tests under controlled conditions, using the Imatest Master testing suite.
 Photos of test charts are taken across the range of apertures and zooms (where available), then analyzed for sharpness, distortion and chromatic aberrations.